42LM/go-backend-skeleton/README.md

 # go-backend-skeleton
 This repository acts as a template for a simple go backend with the focus on not using too much external dependencies.

+It utilizes:
-It utilizes [Cobra](https://github.com/spf13/cobra) to create a cli command to run the server.
+* [spf13/cobra](https://github.com/spf13/cobra) to create a cli command to run the server
+* [vektra/mockery](https://github.com/vektra/mockery) to generate mocks from interfaces
+* [stretchr/testify](https://github.com/stretchr/testify) for simpler testing in general
+* [42lm/muxify](https://github.com/42LM/muxify) for a better handling of the default `*http.ServeMux`

-## Quickstart
+## Development
 Copy `.envrc.example`
 ```sh
 cp .envrc.example .envrc
 ```
 > [!TIP]
-> Use [direnv](https://github.com/direnv/direnv) to load and unload environment variables depending on the current directory.
+> Use a tool like [direnv](https://github.com/direnv/direnv) to load and unload environment variables depending on the current directory.

-Install tools
+Install tools (currently only mockery)
 ```sh
 go install tool
 ```

-Setup DB
+Setup DB (currently only dynamodb)
 ```sh
 docker compose up -d
 ```